uniteme-pty-ltd/.github/profile/README.md

 Please open issues and submit pull requests to your heart's content!

 ### 🍿 Fun fact
-UniteMe was born thanks to a mutual friend of Toby and Jedd, who introduced them after noticing their similar ideas.
+UniteMe was born thanks to a mutual friend, who introduced us after hearing our similar ideas.